-Budgeting payroll for below the line crew is surprisingly complex.
+Budgeting film payroll for below the line crew is surprisingly complex.
 From overtime to meal penalties to mileage and more, below the line payroll is littered with force-multiplying expenses that have the power to make, break, or decimate your production’s pocketbook.

-To help you avoid BTL payroll overages and get cast and crew payroll right, this post collects handy tips and tricks for cutting these payroll costs.
+To help you avoid BTL payroll overages and get cast and crew payroll right, this post collects handy tips and tricks for cutting these film payroll costs.
 Below, we’ll dissect the driving forces behind BTL payroll and break down ways that you can make them work better for both you and your individual crew members.

 Let’s dive in.

 When it comes to raw dollars and cents, the principal costs of all BTL payroll services will always be determined by the cumulative size of your crew members’ day rates.
-The more you pay your crew members individually, the more expensive your crew (and your BTL payroll services) will be in its entirety.
+The more you pay your crew members individually, the more expensive your crew (and your film payroll services) will be in its entirety.
 Therefore, the best and most obvious way to minimize below the line payroll costs is to simply negotiate your crew members’ rates up front.

 When negotiating day rates, production teams must strike a balance between two concepts that seem to pull in opposite directions: